Visser frames for sublogics of $\mathbf{IL}$: Abstract

 \section{Abstract}

-We study finite model property for several sublogics of $\IL$ with respect to simplified Veltman frames.
-Among other things, we prove that the logic $\CL$ of conservativity has finite model property with respect to that frames.
+We study the modal completeness and the finite frame property of several sublogics of the logic $\mathbf{IL}$ of interpretability with respect to Visser frames, which are also called simplified Veltman frames.
+Among other things, we prove that the logic $\mathbf{CL}$ of conservativity has the finite frame property with respect to that frames.
 This is an affirmative solution to Ignatiev's problem.